-First, make sure you have the server certificate’s public and private keys on hand.
-It’s also important to keep all private keys secure, as compromised private keys are a large security risk and need to be revoked and replaced.
-To install the server certificate, SSH into the cluster’s CLI interface and run the following command:
+Before getting started, make sure you have the certificate’s public and private keys on hand.
+Remember that it’s vital to keep all private keys secure — any compromised private key is a large security risk and will need to be promptly revoked and replaced.

 security certificate install -vserver <svm_name> -type server